jg-rp/json-p3/docs/docs/guides/jsonpath-extra.md

 **_New in version 1.2.0_**

-JSON P3 includes some extra, non-standard JSONPath syntax that is not enabled by default.
+JSON P3 includes some extra, non-standard JSONPath syntax that is disabled by default.
 Setting the [`strict`](../api/namespaces/jsonpath.md#jsonpathenvironmentoptions) option to `false` when instantiating a [`JSONPathEnvironment`](../api/classes/jsonpath.JSONPathEnvironment.md) will enable all non-standard syntax.

 ```javascript
 import { JSONPathEnvironment } from "json-p3";